codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 EXPOSE 4321
 ```

-finally we can run the application by passing the `CMD` to start
+Finally we can run the application by passing the `CMD` to start

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9